Skip to Main Content

 Antwerp's Daytime Dining Ritual and Where Bardin Fits

-Antwerp's restaurant conversation tends to fixate on its upper tier: the Michelin-starred rooms, the ambitious tasting menus, the kitchens trading in modern Flemish technique.
+Antwerp's restaurant conversation tends to fixate on its upper tier: the ambitious tasting menus, the kitchens trading in modern Flemish technique.
 Places like Zilte in Antwerp and the creative ambition of Boury in Roeselare or Hof van Cleve in Kruishoutem represent Belgium's appetite for serious dining.
 But the country's food culture has always had an equally serious relationship with the daytime meal, and Antwerp is no exception.
 Breakfast and lunch here carry their own expectations: generous portions, honest ingredients, a room that doesn't rush you out before you've finished your coffee.

 Bardin, at Mechelsesteenweg 102 in Antwerp's 2018 district, occupies that daytime category with a clear point of view.
 The motto attached to the operation, 'come hungry, leave happy,' functions less as marketing copy and more as an operational commitment.
 Plates are built to satisfy, and vegetables are the dominant force on the menu, not as an afterthought or a nod to current trends, but as the structural logic of what the kitchen produces.